-Pharmacy Benefit Drugs Drug Medical Necessity Zolpimist (zolpidem oral spray) RamelteonZolpidemZaleplon (unless such therapy would be inappropriate) Hypoxia-inducible factor pro Jesduvroq (daprodustat) Jesduvroq (daprodustat) may be considered medically necessary for the treatment of anemia due to chronic kidney disease when: • The individual is aged 18 years or older AND • Is receiving dialysis for at least four months AND • Has had an inadequate response or intolerance to erythropoietin stimulating agents (e.g., epoetin alpha, darbepoetin) Vafseo (vadadustat) Vafseo (vadadustat) may be considered medically necessary for the treatment of anemia due to chronic kidney disease when: • The individual is aged 18 years or older AND • Is receiving dialysis for at least three months AND • Has had an inadequate response or intolerance to erythropoietin stimulating agents (e.g., epoetin alpha, darbepoetin) Low Molecular Weight Hepar ins (LMWHs) Fragmin (dalteparin) Lovenox (enoxaparin) Managed under pharmacy benefit only Fragmin (dalteparin) and Lovenox (enoxaparin) may be considered medically necessary when the individual has tried and had an inadequate response or intolerance to generic enoxaparin or unfractionated heparin Human Nerve Growth Factors Oxervate (cenegermin-bkbj) Oxervate (cenegermin-bkbj) ophthalmic solution may be considered medically necessary for the treatment of neurotrophic keratitis when:
+Pharmacy Benefit Drugs Drug Medical Necessity Jesduvroq (daprodustat) Jesduvroq (daprodustat) may be considered medically necessary for the treatment of anemia due to chronic kidney disease when: • The individual is aged 18 years or older AND • Is receiving dialysis for at least four months AND • Has had an inadequate response or intolerance to erythropoietin stimulating agents (e.g., epoetin alpha, darbepoetin) Vafseo (vadadustat) Vafseo (vadadustat) may be considered medically necessary for the treatment of anemia due to chronic kidney disease when: • The individual is aged 18 years or older AND • Is receiving dialysis for at least three months AND • Has had an inadequate response or intolerance to erythropoietin stimulating agents (e.g., epoetin alpha, darbepoetin) Low Molecular Weight Hepar ins (LMWHs) Fragmin (dalteparin) Lovenox (enoxaparin) Managed under pharmacy benefit only Fragmin (dalteparin) and Lovenox (enoxaparin) may be considered medically necessary when the individual has tried and had an inadequate response or intolerance to generic enoxaparin or unfractionated heparin Human Nerve Growth Factors Oxervate (cenegermin-bkbj) Oxervate (cenegermin-bkbj) ophthalmic solution may be considered medically necessary for the treatment of neurotrophic keratitis when: • The individual is aged 2 years or older AND • Diagnosis of stage 2 or 3 neurotrophic keratitis in one or both eyes, as shown by the presence of one of the following:

-Medical Necessity The individual is aged 2 years or older Diagnosis of stage 2 or 3 neurotrophic keratitis in one or both eyes, as shown by the presence of one of the following: Persistent epithelial defect(s) Corneal ulcer(s) AND Evidence of decreased corneal sensitivity in at least one corneal quadrant AND Treatment failure with at least one preservative-free artificial tear, gel or ointment AND Prescribed by or in consultation with an ophthalmologist AND Dose does not exceed 1 vial per affected eye per day Initial approval will be for 8 weeks.
-Re-authorization criteria: Future re-authorization of Oxervate (cenegermin-bkbj) beyond 8 weeks is considered investigational.
-Generic apomorphine may be considered medically necessary for the intermittent treatment of OFF episodes in individuals with Parkinson's disease when: • Treated with carbidopa/levodopa AND • Tried one of the following medications before generic apomorphine: • Dopamine agonist (e.g., pramipexole, ropinirole) OR • COMT (catechol-O-methyltransferase) inhibitor (e.g., entacapone)
+Pharmacy Benefit Drugs Drug Medical Necessity Persistent epithelial defect(s) Corneal ulcer(s) AND Evidence of decreased corneal sensitivity in at least one corneal quadrant AND Treatment failure with at least one preservative-free artificial tear, gel or ointment AND Prescribed by or in consultation with an ophthalmologist AND Dose does not exceed 1 vial per affected eye per day Initial approval will be for 8 weeks.
+Ibsrela (tenapanor) Re-authorization criteria: Future re-authorization of Oxervate (cenegermin-bkbj) beyond 8 weeks is considered investigational.
+Ibsrela (tenapanor) Ibsrela(tenapanor) may be considered medically necessary for the treatment of irritable bowel syndrome with constipation (IBS-C) when individual has had at least 3-months trial and treatment failure, or intolerance of at least 3 of the following drugs: • Bulk-forming laxatives (e.g., Metamucil or Citrucel), osmotic agents (e.g., lactulose, PEG, or magnesium citrate) Inhaled Corticosteroids Alvesco (ciclesonide) Asmanex HFA (mometasone) Asmanex Twisthaler (mometasone) Pulmicort Flexhaler (budesonide) Alvesco (ciclesonide), Asmanex HFA (mometasone), Asmanex Twisthaler (mometasone), and Pulmicort Flexhaler (budesonide) may be considered medically necessary for the treatment of asthma when the individual has had an inadequate response or intolerance to two of the following: • Arnuity Ellipta (fluticasone furoate) • Fluticasone Propionate HFA/Fluticasone Propionate Diskus • QVAR Redihaler (beclomethasone)